 Note: You must successfully complete the laboratory assignments to receive a passing grade for this course.
+Failing to complete a lab for no excusable reason will lead to an F in this course!

 Laboratory Assignments: There are a total of nine lab assignments (plus an introductory "Citizenship in the Lab").
 While most of the labs are conducted in the laboratory, three of them are computer-based assignments completed outside the lab.
 Instructions for the labs and a description of the grading rubric are described in the lab manual.
 The lab schedule is included with the Course Schedule at the end of this syllabus.